-Reading Nonfiction - Analyze Author's Craft - Grade 4- Wednesday
+Reading Nonfiction - Analyze Author's Craft - Grade 5 - Wednesday why the author used this technique to support the main idea.
+Then explain how the author could

 Directions-Read one of your nonfiction articles.
-Identify a craft technique the author uses and explain why the author used this technique to support the main idea.
+Identify a craft technique the author uses and explain